cerbero90/json-parser/README.md

 // no foreach needed
 ```

-Otherwise if some common logic for all pointers is needed and we prefer methods chaining to manual loops, we can pass a callback to the `traverse()` method:
+Otherwise if some common logic for all pointers is needed but we prefer methods chaining to manual loops, we can pass a callback to the `traverse()` method:

 ```php
 JsonParser::parse($source)